Justintime50/harvey/README.md

 1. Install Docker & login
 1. Ensure you've added your ssh key to the ssh agent for private repos `ssh-add`
 1. Enable logging (below)
-1. Download this projec and see documentation/examples for usage
+1. Download this project and see documentation/examples for usage
-1. Add webhooks for all your repositories you want to use Harvey with (point them to `http://example.com:5000/webhook`, send as json)
+1. Add webhooks for all your repositories you want to use Harvey with (point them to `http://example.com:5000/harvey`, send the payload as JSON)

 **NOTE:** It is not recommended to use Harvey alongside other CI/CD or Docker orchestration platforms on the same machine.